-The huge charm of Winchester more than makes up what the diminutive city lacks in size.
-With Roman roots, a glorious cathedral, a buzzing student vibe, and sublime countryside just moments from the centre, you can't go wrong with a city break on the arm of this handsome English gent.
+The charms of Winchester more than make up for what the diminutive city lacks in size.
+With Roman roots, a glorious cathedral, a buzzing student vibe and sublime countryside just moments from the centre, you can't go wrong with a city break on the arm of this handsome English gent.

-The good news, however, is that staying in Winchester hotels nestled in the warren of narrow cobbled streets that criss-cross the city centre is well worth the expense.
-Here, luxury hotels in sympathetically renovated old buildings offer superb rooms and service, and all within a few short steps of Winchester's quaint tearooms, cosy pubs, and excellent restaurants.
+The good news is that staying in Winchester hotels nestled in the warren of narrow cobbled streets that criss-cross the city centre is well worth the expense.
+Here, luxury hotels in sympathetically renovated old buildings offer superb rooms and service, and all within a few short steps of Winchester's quaint tearooms, cosy pubs and excellent restaurants.

 Well-known hotel brands in Winchester include Mercure, Holiday Inn, Days Inn or Travelodge.
 But for those on a budget, the outskirts of the city are more likely to offer accommodation at the right price.
 Just try to pick a countryside location over a main road to get an idea of where celebrated Hampshire writer Jane Austen drew some of her inspiration.